coderjoris/StructureScannerSwift/README.md

 1. Add a second view controller to the storyboard and create a segue from the 'New Scan' button to the second view.
 Name the segue 'NewScanSegue' and make the presentation `Full Screen`.
 In the scene hierarchy, rename the View Controller to 'Scan View Controller'.
 2. In the scan view, create the following UI elements:
    - Buttons for 'Scan', 'Reset', 'Done' and 'Back'.
-   - Labels for 'App Status Message', 'Tracking Lost', 'Distance'
+   - Labels for 'App Status Message', 'Tracking Lost', 'Distance', 'Sensor Battery'
+   - An image for low sensor battery
    - Add a PinchGestureRecognizer
    - Create an unwind segue from the 'Back' button to the main view.
 You'll have to create an `@IBAction` in the main view controller first, such as `unwindToMainView` in the sample.
 3. Test the app.
 You should be able to switch from the main view to the scan view and back, using the buttons.